Touchscreen: History

-1946: Direct light pen
+Early predecessors (1940s–1960s)

-A patent was filed by Philco Company for a stylus designed for sports telecasting which, when placed against an intermediate cathode-ray tube (CRT) display would amplify and add to the original signal.
+One predecessor of the modern touchscreen includes stylus-based systems.
+In 1946, a patent was filed by Philco Company for a stylus designed for sports telecasting which, when placed against an intermediate cathode-ray tube (CRT) display, would amplify and add to the original signal.
 Effectively, this was used for temporarily drawing arrows or circles onto a live television broadcast, as described in "Electronic pointer for television images".

-1960s

-1962: Optical

-The first version of a touchscreen which operated independently of the light produced from the screen was patented by AT&T Corporation "Electrographic transmitter".
+The first version of a touchscreen which operated independently of the light produced from the screen was patented by AT&T Corporation in 1962 "Electrographic transmitter".
 This touchscreen utilized a matrix of collimated lights shining orthogonally across the touch surface.
-When a beam is interrupted by a stylus, the photodetectors which no longer are receiving a signal can be used to determine where the interruption is.
-Later iterations of matrix based touchscreens built upon this by adding more emitters and detectors to improve resolution, pulsing emitters to improve optical signal to noise ratio, and a nonorthogonal matrix to remove shadow readings when using multi-touch.
+When a beam is interrupted by a stylus, the photodetectors which no longer receive a signal can be used to determine where the interruption is.
+Later iterations of matrix-based touchscreens built upon this by adding more emitters and detectors to improve resolution, pulsing emitters to improve optical signal to noise ratio, and using a nonorthogonal matrix to remove shadow readings during multi-touch.
+In 1963, Robert E. Graham patented an "indirect" light-pen telewriting apparatus that allowed users to draw on a separate surface while the system electronically transmitted and reproduced the strokes on a computer display, reducing the mechanical limitations of earlier stylus-based systems.

-1963: Indirect light pen

-Later inventions built upon this system to free telewriting styli from their mechanical bindings.
-By transcribing what a user draws onto a computer, it could be saved for future use.
-See "Telewriting apparatus".